-S. 197.414 Record of warrants and levies on tangible personal property S. 213.053 Confidentiality and information sharing S. 218.33 Local governmental entities; establishment of uniform fiscal years and accounting practices and procedures
+S. 195.022 Forms to be prescribed by Florida Department of Revenue S. 197.414 Record of warrants and levies on tangible personal property S. 213.053 Confidentiality and information sharing S. 218.33 Local governmental entities; establishment of uniform fiscal years and accounting practices and procedures